apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/prefetching.md

 completely so cache it as the caller will probably want to read from it again.

 When `seek(2MB)` is called, the position is back inside block 0.
-The next read can now be satisfied from the locally cached block, which is typically orders of magnitude faster than a network based read.
+The next read can now be satisfied from the locally cached block file, which is typically orders of magnitude faster than a network based read.